ekoumpar/Knn-Search_Optimization/README.md

-# V0 implementation of HW1
+# VP Tree implementation of knn search
-The implementation addresses the problem serially, ensuring precision without relying on approximations.
+The implementation addresses the problem by making a Vantage Point Tree for searching.